Tubigon: Economy

 Agriculture and fishing are the primary industries.
 60% of the total land area of the municipality is used by agriculture and other related industries.
 The main agricultural produce includes rice, corn, coconut, bananas and different variety of vegetables.

 Electric power is supplied by the Bohol Electric Cooperative I (BOHECO I).
 Its new administrative building is located in Tubigon along the National Road.

+Tourism

+Enchanted Ilijan Hill Volcanic Nature Park

+On April 15, 2024, first placer, Tubigon was awarded P25 million by the Department of Tourism's Tourism Champions Challenge, for the five-year development of Poblacion's Enchanted Ilijan Hill Volcanic Nature Park.
+Ilijan Hill was certified by PHIVOLCS as a volcanic plug, the Philippines’ first.
+As a prime tourist attraction with biodiversity and nature conservation, it showcases along the Plug Heritage Zone, a visitor center, a view deck, the Ilijan Heritage Center, Tubigon Arts and Culture Village and garden trail.